ManOfTheMask/InfinityChat/README.md

 - **Friends system** — send, accept, and decline friend requests by sharing your public key
 - **Conversation management** — pin conversations, close a DM (with the option to delete all messages), and re-open it later by messaging the same friend again
 - **Message deletion** — soft-delete individual messages; deleted messages show a placeholder to all participants
+- **Dashboard** — logged-in users see a summary of stats (friend count, messages sent, unread notifications, pending requests), quick-action buttons, and an inline accept/decline panel for incoming friend requests
+- **Profile page** — displays your username, member-since date, and your full ASCII-armored PGP public key with a one-click copy-to-clipboard button

 ---